 Non-Disclosure – Driving While Intoxicated Convictions

-The biggest difference between people accused of driving while intoxicated and almost every other criminal offense is that deferred adjudication is not even an option for driving while intoxicated probation.
-Every person that accepted responsibility for the mistake they made that day received a conviction that was to remain on their record for the rest of their lives.
-This is one of the primary reasons good defense lawyers are so often in trial fighting these charges.
-Fortunately as of September 1, 2017, the legislature has now allowed for certain first time DWI convictions to be non-disclosed.
+The biggest difference between driving while intoxicated and almost every other criminal offense is that deferred adjudication has not been available for driving while intoxicated probations until just this year.
+Every person who accepted responsibility for the mistake he/she made received a conviction that was to remain on his/her record for a lifetime if the offense was committed before September 1, 2019.
+This is one of the primary reasons why good defense lawyers are so often in trial fighting these charges.
+Fortunately, as of September 1, 2017, the legislature has now allowed for certain first-time DWI convictions to be non-disclosed.
+Also, as of September 1, 2019 the legislature has made deferred adjudication a possibility for driving while intoxicated cases.
 Below is a list of the primary requirements and time frames for eligibility.

-- Convicted under 49.04 (Cannot be a second DWI, Intoxication Assault, DWI with a child in a vehicle, or a DWI above .15)
+- Convicted under 49.04 or if placed on Deferred Adjudication (Cannot be a second DWI, Intoxication Assault, DWI with a child in a vehicle, or a DWI above .15)

 - Not previously convicted or placed on deferred adjudication for any offense other than a fine-only traffic violation

 - Judge finds it’s in the best interest of justice to non-disclose